 Timelines for mass production of a COVID-19 vaccine continue to sit between 12 to 18 months from now.

-On Monday, Ontario released new data modeling that suggested the province is faring better than originally expected when it comes to stopping the spread of the virus.
+On Monday, Ontario released new data modelling that suggested the province is faring better than originally expected when it comes to stopping the spread of the virus.

 At the start of April, original projections estimated 1,600 deaths by the end of the month, and anywhere between 3,000 and 15,000 deaths during the course of the pandemic.

-The news prompted Ontario Premier Doug Ford to announce his government is now working on a plan to reopen the economy.
+The news prompted Ford to announce his government is now working on a plan to reopen the economy.
 Ford said he doesn’t want to offer a timeline yet.